EvanBacon/evanbacon.dev/README.md

 - Click on Sign In link which will redirect you to the registration page (first time only for new admin)
 - After creating an admin account, sign in with the new credentials and configure site settings: logo url, image sizes, about page and footer code, contact email etc.
 - Upload images and edit meta data / tags (do this quickly by selecting the list icon on the Images page)
-- Create albums by either selecting images on Images page and selecting 'Create Album' from dropdown list, or from the Albums page click '+ New Album'
+- Create albums by either selecting images on Images page and selecting "Create Album" from dropdown list, or from the Albums page click "New Album"

 ## Notes